akwiatkowski/crystal_api/README.md

 ## Warning!
 There is massive update in progress which will break everything!

+`crystal_api` is a set of helpful tools to create JSON APIs.

+It sacrifise elastic approach like in [active_record.cr][https://github.com/waterlink/active_record.cr] to maximize performance for need to be more explicit.

+Key notes:
+* all models are `struct` instead of `class`
+* custom SQL code is prefered
+* custom code is prefered, but you can add toolset by executing macros

+It will not use
+because all instances

 Key notes:
 * models must allow all fields to be Nil, all validations as method override